-c. disclosure of the names of borrowers who allegedly refuse to pay debts, except ß 4312N.11 12.12.31 as allowed under Subsec.
+c. disclosure of the names of borrowers who allegedly refuse to pay debts, except as allowed under Subsec.
 4312N.12;

-Manual of Regulations for Non-Bank Financial Institutions N Regulations C C Page 34a d. threat to take any action that cannot legally be taken;
+d. threat to take any action that cannot legally be taken;

 e. communicating or threat to communicate to any person credit information which is known to be false, including failure to communicate that a debt is being disputed;